-We are dependent on the success of our product candidates CAT-1004 and CAT-2054.
-If we are unable to complete the clinical development of, obtain marketing approval for or successfully commercialize at least one of these product candidates, either alone or with a collaborator, or if we experience significant delays in doing so, our business could be substantially harmed.
+We currently only have one clinical-stage product, edasalonexent, that we are actively developing and we are dependent on its success.
+If we are unable to complete the clinical development of, obtain marketing approval for or successfully commercialize edasalonexent, either alone or with a collaborator, or if we experience significant delays in doing so, our business could be substantially harmed.

-We currently have no products approved for sale and are investing a significant portion of our efforts and financial resources in the development of CAT-1004 for the treatment of DMD, and CAT-2054 for the potential treatment of hypercholesterolemia and Nonalcoholic Steatohepatitis, or NASH.
-Our prospects are substantially dependent on our ability, or that of any future collaborator, to develop, obtain marketing approval for and successfully commercialize at least one of these product candidates.
+We currently have no products approved for sale and are investing a significant portion of our efforts and financial resources in the development of edasalonexent for the treatment of DMD.
+Our prospects are substantially dependent on our ability, or that of any future collaborator, to develop, obtain marketing approval for and successfully commercialize edasalonexent.

-The success of CAT-1004 and CAT-2054 will depend on several factors, including the following:
+The success of edasalonexent will depend on several factors, including the following:

-- successful completion of our ongoing clinical trials; - initiation and successful enrollment and completion of additional clinical trials; - safety, tolerability and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration, or FDA, or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals from applicable regulatory authorities; - the performance of our future collaborators, if any; - · the extent of any required post-marketing approval commitments to applicable regulatory authorities; - establishment of supply arrangements with third-party raw materials suppliers and manufacturers; - establishment of arrangements with third-party manufacturers to obtain finished drug products that are appropriately packaged for sale; - obtaining and maintaining patent, trade secret protection and regulatory exclusivity, both in the United States and internationally; - protection of our rights in our intellectual property portfolio; - successful launch of commercial sales following any marketing approval; - a continued acceptable safety profile following any marketing approval; - commercial acceptance by patients, the medical community and third-party payors following any marketing approval; and - our ability to compete with other therapies, including, in the case of CAT-1004, therapies targeting dystrophin, utrophin, myostatin and inflammatory mediators.
+- successful completion of our ongoing Phase 1/2 clinical trial; - initiation and successful enrollment and completion of additional clinical trials; - safety, tolerability and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration, or FDA, or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals from applicable regulatory authorities; - the performance of our future collaborators, if any; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - establishment of supply arrangements with third-party raw materials suppliers and manufacturers; - establishment of arrangements with third-party manufacturers to obtain finished drug products that are appropriately packaged for sale; - obtaining and maintaining patent, trade secret protection and regulatory exclusivity, both in the United States and internationally; - protection of our rights in our intellectual property portfolio; - successful launch of commercial sales following any marketing approval; - a continued acceptable safety profile following any marketing approval; - commercial acceptance by patients, the medical community and third-party payors following any marketing approval; and - our ability to compete with other therapies, including therapies targeting dystrophin, utrophin, myostatin and inflammatory mediators.

 Many of these factors are beyond our control, including the outcome of clinical development, the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts of any future collaborator.
-If we are unable to develop, receive marketing approval for and successfully commercialize at least one of CAT-1004 or CAT-2054, on our own or with any future collaborator, or experience delays as a result of any of these or other factors, our business could be substantially harmed.
+If we are unable to develop, receive marketing approval for and successfully commercialize edasalonexent, on our own or with any future collaborator, or experience delays as a result of any of these or other factors, our business could be substantially harmed.